County upgrading emergency management technology

-Walker County Commissioner Shannon Whitfield, during Oct.
-24 regular commissioner's meeting, signed a $101,390 agreement with Tyler Technologies to overhaul the county's emergency management technology system.
+Commissioner Shannon Whitfield, during the Oct.
+24 regular Walker County commissioner's meeting, signed a $101,390 agreement with Tyler Technologies to upgrade the system.

-Whitfield said shortly after taking office, Curtis Creekmur, deputy director of E-911/emergency management, sounded the alarm that the county's system needed major upgrades so that the system.
+Whitfield said shortly after he took office, Curtis Creekmur, deputy director of E-911/emergency management, sounded the alarm that the county's system needed major upgrades to keep pace with changing technology.

 "We are behind in some of the modules" that help the county's emergency management technology communicate with that of surrounding counties, Creekmur explained.